wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/data-modeling/includes/5-dataverse.md

 - Benefits can be secured individually
 - Querying is a little more difficult you have no ability to directly access attributes on the benefit table

-No let us look at just using columns on the Contact table.
+Now let us look at just using columns on the Contact table.

 ![Diagram of an example VIP benefits as columns.](../media/5-example-4-d.png)